There are tons of easy guitar riffs one can learn and there is a reason for this.

 However, simply learning easy guitar riffs and stopping there, creates two problems that stop you from reaching higher musical goals.

-- If you frequent guitar shops, you have probably heard a beginner play “Smoke on the Water” on a guitar he’s trying.
+- If you frequent guitar shops, you have probably heard a beginner play “Smoke on the Water” on a guitar he’s trying out.

 It’s a very easy guitar riff, yet, the beginner in the guitar shop, by no means makes the riff sound the same as Ritchie Blackmore’s